-The Swedish Annual Leave Act primarily aims to provide all employees with the opportunity for paid leave for rest and recreation.
-All employees in Sweden have the right to 25 days, i.e. five weeks of annual leave.
-As a public sector employee, through collective agreements, you have more than 25 days of annual leave as well as being entitled to paid annual leave as of your first year of employment, as the annual leave year coincides with the calendar year.
+Pursuant to the Annual Leave Act, employees are entitled to at least 25 days of annual leave per year, but as a public sector employee, through collective agreements, you have more than 25 days of annual leave as well as being entitled to paid annual leave as of your first year of employment, as the annual leave year coincides with the calendar year.
 In order to take out full paid annual leave, you must have been employed for the whole year.
 Remember that you can only take leave for whole days.

 The number of days of annual leave you have is determined by your age: